-Within the District of Columbia there are some good options available for Medical Detox Programs.
+There are some good options available for medical detoxification in the District of Columbia.
 Many addicts will struggle and fail when it comes to stopping the current drugs they are using.
-The biggest reason it is so difficult is because of the physical and mental withdrawals; many drugs are very difficult to stop using because of the physical symptoms, and in some cases are very dangerous to stop using.
-A Medical Detox is set up to help an addict get over the initial withdrawals; this is typically done using other medications to help alleviate the withdrawal symptoms.
-By the end of the program, the individual is completely weaned off all drugs and is ready to attend drug rehabilitation.
+The biggest reason it is so difficult is because of the physical and mental withdrawal symptoms; many drugs are very difficult to stop using because of the physical symptoms, and in some cases, they are also very dangerous to stop using.
+Medical detox is set up to help an addict get over the initial withdrawal; this is typically done using other medications to help alleviate the withdrawal symptoms.
+By the end of the program, the individual has completely weaned off all drugs and is ready to attend drug rehabilitation.

 Can medical detox be done at home?